 Enjoy a cool signup bonus and earn points that are easily redeemable.

-When you're ready for redemption, points are applied as a statement credit through the Purchase Eraser.
+Get 50000 miles to redeem toward travel and travel related purchases, when you spend $3000 in 3 months.
+When you're ready for redemption, points are applied as a statement credit that nullifies a previously made travel purchase through the Purchase Eraser.

 Upgrade your travels with extra perks.
 Get ready to travel like a rock star when you call on the 24/7 concierge for planning help.